nguyentritai2906/unet-br/README.md

 I've downloaded and done the pre-processing.
 You can find it in the `dataset` folder.

-The data for training contains 106 images, which are far not enough to feed a deep learning neural network.
-Thus I use [TorchVision](https://github.com/pytorch/vision) `transforms` module to augment it by random scale, crop and rotation.
+The data for training contains 106 images, which is far from enough to feed a deep learning neural network.
+Thus I use [TorchVision](https://github.com/pytorch/vision) `transforms` module to augment it by randomly scale, crop and rotation.
 See `train.py` for detail.

 <p align = 'center'>
 <img src = 'images/UNetArch.png'>
 </p>

-I use 2 block of UNet each with 2 level downsample and 2 level bicubic upsampleing layers stack one after the other.
-I find that 2 is the sweet spot between speed and accuracy.
+I use 2 block of UNet each with 2 levels downsample and 2 levels bicubic upsampling layer, stack it one after the other.
+I found that 2 is the sweet spot between speed and accuracy.
 Although more could further improve the result.

 <p align = 'center'>